Mitch-P-Analyst/solafune_tree_canopy/README.md

 # Solafune Tree Canopy Detection Capstone

 ## Project Overview
 The goal of this project is to design and implement a geospatial pipeline for detecting tree canopy using Sentinel‑2 imagery.
-Hosted by Solafune, we will manage data imports of image segmentations, train a segmentation model, and produce a competitive-ready submissions in the Solafune Tree Canopy Detection challenge.
+Hosted by Solafune, we will manage data imports of image segmentations, train a segmentation model, and produce a competitive-ready submission in the Solafune Tree Canopy Detection challenge.

 ### Motivation
 Accurate tree canopy mapping supports urban planning, biodiversity conservation, and climate modeling.
-Participating in this challenge develops robust applied skills while yielding practical impacts while building skillsets in Geospatial Machine Learning.
+Participating in this challenge develops robust skills while yielding practical impacts while building skillsets in Geospatial Machine Learning.

 ### Tools
+- YOLO
+    - image segmentation
+- Python
-- YOLO ML
+    - geospatial + ML pipeline

 ## Installation
 ```bash
 git clone <https://github.com/Mitch-P-Analyst/solafune-canopy-capstone.git>